Sign-changing self-similar solutions of the nonlinear heat equation with positive initial value: Introduction

-In light of these properties and in view of \eqref{ssiv}, to prove Theorem~\ref{eMain1}, it would suffice to show that the successive maxima of $ | L (a)| $ on the intervals $[ a_m , a _{ m+1 } ]$ tend to infinity.
-Our approach to proving Theorem~\ref{eMain1}, however, is not based directly on a study of $L(a)$ using equation~\eqref{fpr3}-\eqref{fpr3:1}.
-Instead, we begin by specifying an arbitrary value of $L(a)$ and constructing the solution of~\eqref{fpr3}-\eqref{fpr3:1} starting at infinity.
+In light of these properties and in view of \eqref{ssiv}, to prove Theorem~\ref{eMain1}, it would suffice to show (at least in the case $0 < \alpha < \frac{2}{N-2}$) that the successive maxima of $ | L (a)| $ on the intervals $[ a_m , a _{ m+1 } ]$ tend to infinity.
+This is in fact our strategy.
+See formulas \eqref{eNZ3:1} and \eqref{eNZ3:3} below.
+To accomplish this, however, we do not directly study $L(a)$ using equation~\eqref{fpr3}-\eqref{fpr3:1}.
+Instead, we specify an arbitrary value of $L(a)$ and construct a solution of~\eqref{fpr3} satifying \eqref{prlm} by a fixed point argument at infinity.
 This idea was previously used in \cite{SoupletW}, which introduced the {\it inverted} profile equation for this purpose.